nuclearcat/fridgemonlb/README.md

 # Refrigeration equipment ultracheap IoT monitoring

+The main goal of this project is to create a cheap solution that will allow you to control the safety of food in refrigerators and freezers.

-Main components used in this design are:
+## Main components used in this design are:

 1. (Optional) Thin wires to pass refrigerator seal
 2. ESP32 development board